Due Diligence

 Example -- owner underpaid:

 The seller of a $4M revenue HVAC company pays himself $65,000 per year.
 A qualified general manager to replace him would cost $150,000 in salary plus $30,000 in benefits.
-Fully burdened, that is $180,000, an incremental $115,000 expense to reflect the true cost of replacing the owner.
-EBITDA goes down by $115,000.

 This is the adjustment that surprises buyers most often.
 The seller's $950K in "adjusted EBITDA" assumed the next owner would work for $65K.
 They will not.